Back to California

 • Establishes the California Podiatric Pipeline Program within the Department of Health Care Access and Information.

-• Requires annual reports on program progress, including student participation numbers and recommendations for expanding residency opportunities.
+• Requires annual reporting by the department on student participation, matriculation into podiatric medicine programs, and recommendations for residency opportunities.

 Who It Names or Affects